Maryland’s Heritage Areas are places to experience

 Technical Assistance

-Seed Funding &
+Seed Funding & Grants

-Liaise with Grantors and Grantees for Success
+Liaise with State and Local Grantees for Success

 Joint Marketing & Program Awareness